EndPointCorp/end-point-blog/2021/06/10/getting-inputs-from-JPS-in-Nagios-Icinga.html.md

 ```

 As you can see previously, `check_lucene_deprecated` was able to get the result *if* it is being executed locally on the target machine - but not from remote (Icinga's head server).
-This is due to `jps` will provide limited result if it was being executed as the "nagios" user as compared to the local root user.
-Note that I have define the path of the script in the sudoers file prior to the script execution.
+This is due to `jps` will provide limited results if it was being executed as the "nagios" user as compared to the local root user.
+Note that I have defined the path of the script in the sudoers file prior to the script execution.

 ```
 Defaults: nagios !requiretty